 An enduring power of attorney (EPA) is a document that appoints someone (‘an attorney’) to help manage your property, money and financial affairs.

-Your attorney will be able to help you make decisions or make decisions on your behalf if, for example, you have an accident or become ill and can’t make a certain decision at the time it needs to be made (you ‘lack mental capacity’).
+Your attorney will be able to help you make decisions or make decisions on your behalf if, for example, you have an accident or become ill and cannot make a certain decision at the time it needs to be made (you ‘lack mental capacity’).

 The EPA was replaced with the property and financial affairs lasting power of attorney (LPA) in October 2007.
+You can set up a new LPA.

 If you made an EPA that was signed and witnessed before October 2007 you can either: